Chuck Lorre: Career

 Lorre then moved to 20th Century Fox in 1995, creating Dharma & Greg in partnership with Dottie Zicklin (credited as Dottie Dartland), which premiered one year before the end of Cybill in 1997.
 It starred Jenna Elfman and Thomas Gibson as the title characters, whose personalities were complete opposites—Dharma's world view being more spiritual and 'free spirit'-style, instilled by "hippie" parents, contrasted with Greg's world view of structure, social status requirements, and "white collar duty" instilled by his generations of affluent parents/ancestors.
 The show received eight Golden Globe nominations, six Emmy Award nominations, and six Satellite Awards nominations, and Elfman won a Golden Globe for Best Actress in 1999.

 To move on to his next project, Lorre signed a long-term deal with Warner Bros.
 Television in 2000, a relationship that continues to this day.
 Lorre created his fifth show, Two and a Half Men, with co-creator Lee Aronsohn.
 It focuses on the two Harper brothers, Charlie and Alan.
 Charlie is a hedonistic, successful commercial jingles composer and womanizer who owns a beach house in Malibu.
 Alan is a neurotic chiropractor, thrown out of his own house by his divorcing wife.
 The premise is that Alan worms himself into Charlie's house and clashes with his lifestyle.
 Alan also has a son, Jake, the "half", who comes to visit him and Charlie on weekends.
 Two and a Half Men premiered on CBS in 2003 and became the highest-rated sitcom in America.
-In 2011, CBS put the show on hiatus following a series of incidents of production shutdowns due to Charlie Sheen's personal problems related to substance abuse and erratic behaviors, which culminated in the verbal attacks directed at Lorre during a radio interview.
-Sheen was fired from the show and then filed a $100 million lawsuit against Lorre and Warner Bros.
-Television for wrongful termination.
+In 2011, CBS put the show on hiatus following a series of incidents of production shutdowns due to Charlie Sheen's personal and legal problems related to substance abuse and erratic behaviors, which culminated in the verbal attacks directed at Lorre during a radio interview.
+Sheen was fired from the show and later filed a $100 million wrongful termination lawsuit against Lorre and Warner Bros.
+Television.
 Lorre killed off Sheen's character and hired Ashton Kutcher as his replacement for the show's later four seasons.